Why do teenagers take risks?

 The best way to start is by asking your GP for a referral to a psychologist or other mental health professional.

-If you’re having a hard time talking with your child about risky behaviour, it might help to ask a relative or trusted family friend to raise the subject.
-Some teenagers find it hard to talk about sensitive issues like stress, mental health, sex and drug use with their parents, but they might be willing to talk to somebody else.
+If you’re finding it difficult to talk with your child about their risky behaviour, it might help to ask a relative or trusted family friend to raise the subject.
+Some teens find it hard to talk about sensitive issues like stress, mental health, sex and drug use with their parents, but they might be willing to talk to somebody else.
 You could also ask your child’s school counsellor for advice.

 Many things influence pre-teen and teenage behaviour.
 It’s always a good idea to think about why your child is behaving in a particular way.
 When you understand the reasons for your child’s behaviour, you’re better able to choose an appropriate response.